Skip to Main Content

 The school opened in 1898 under the guidance of a young educator and anthropologist, Dr. Edgar Lee Hewett, who was to take a prominent place in New Mexico history as founder of both the Museum of New Mexico and the Institute of American Archaeology in Santa Fe.
 From a charter class of 92 students and six faculty members, the institution quickly progressed and, in 1899, the name was changed from New Mexico Normal at Las Vegas to New Mexico Normal University.
 Because of expansions in academic offerings, the school was referred to in the New England Journal of Education as “one of the best normal schools in the country.”

 By 1901, enrollment had surpassed 300.
 The growth of the institution increased with the admission of New Mexico into the Union in 1912, and in 1917 the school became a four-year teacher training college.
 Over the next decades accreditation was achieved, buildings were added and graduate work was introduced in several departments.
-From its territorial beginnings, the school flourished with statehood and in 1941 was renamed New Mexico Highlands University, a name derived from is beautiful Northern New Mexico terrain.
+From its territorial beginnings, the school flourished with statehood and in 1941 was renamed New Mexico Highlands University, a name derived from its beautiful Northern New Mexico terrain.